apache/thrift/doc/specs/thrift-binary-protocol.md

 Values of `bool` type are first converted to an int8.
 True is converted to `1`, false to `0`.

+### Universal unique identifier encoding

+Values of `uuid` type are first converted to a 16-byte binary in big endian order.

+*Note*: Since the length is fixed, no `byte length` prefix is necessary and the field is always 16 bytes long.

 ## Message

 A `Message` can be encoded in two different ways: